hasnainroopawalla/Captcha-Classification/README.md

 # Captcha Classification
-This project was built for Introduction to Image Analysis (1MD110)
+This project was built for the course - Introduction to Image Analysis (1MD110) at Uppsala University

-The task is to solve a noisy CAPTCHA image consisting of 3 digits of varying sizes/orientation
+The obejctive is to accurately solve noisy CAPTCHA images (distorted images containing letters and digits used in cyber-security).
+In this task, each CAPTCHA image is extremely noisy and consists of 3 digits in very erratic orientations as well as several stray marks.

 ## Examples
 ![Example 1](https://github.com/hasnainroopawalla/Captcha-Classification/blob/main/images/ex1.png)
 ![Example 2](https://github.com/hasnainroopawalla/Captcha-Classification/blob/main/images/ex2.png)